Property finders are approached by clients with all manner of requests, often given instructions to find anything from a...

 Key facts:

-- Education: two primary schools, Acton Church of England Primary Academy and Stapeley Broad Lane Church of England Primary School, are rated Outstanding by Ofsted.
-The public sector comprehensive secondary school, Brine Leas School, is rated Good by Ofsted.
+- Education: Two primary schools, Acton Church of England Primary Academy and Stapeley Broad Lane Church of England Primary School are highly regarded.
+For secondary education, notable institutions include Brine Leas School, and Malbank School and Sixth Form College, catering to students aged 11-18.
 Probably the most notable independent school is the King’s School, in Chester, some 20 miles (33 km) away;

 - Transport links: Nantwich is roughly 20 miles (33 km) equidistant from Chester to the North West and Stoke-on-Trent to the South-East.
 Immediately before arriving in Stoke is the junction with the important North-South M6 motorway.
 The capital is around 182 miles (293 km) to the South—a drive of about three and a half hours;